Fab 4 Under 4 Lunchbox: Fiber and Greens

 How I Get my Kids Involved in the Kitchen

 When its time to add fiber and greens to my kids meal, I use this as an opportunity to get my kids involved in the kitchen.
 Letting your kids 'play' with their food gives them independence, responsibility, and allows them to make choices for themselves.
 It also increases the likelihood of consumption and stimulates curiosity around fruits and vegetables.
-Plus, it can take up a LOT of time in the morning to pack school lunches (especially if you have multiple children) so having some extra hands is always helpful.
+Plus, it can take up a LOT of time in the morning to pack school lunches (especially if you have multiple children) so having some extra hands is always helpful!

 Fruits & Veggies We Love: